-Comparing books with other books, and films with other films I find dubious.
+Comparing books with other books, and films with other films, I find dubious.
 But what of a film adapted from a written work?
 Here I’m not comparing the books or the films but adaptations of two novels.

 The Ritual, by Adam Nevill is the story of a reunion trip gone wrong when one of the party of friends becomes injured and they choose the shortcut everyone knows is heading for trouble.
 More than they can prepare for when they find themselves hunted and the family of ‘crazies’ living in the woods turns out to be the least of their problems.

-The book is two halves.
+The book is in two halves.
 I so wanted to give it 5 stars, but I preferred the first half of the book to the second, and, although I’m unsure what might be a better conclusion, the end felt abrupt.
-What I love in this book is the atmosphere the author creates capturing my interest in a way many books of this type fail to and making the author one whose works I want to read more.
+What I love in this book is the atmosphere the author creates, capturing my interest in a way many books of this type fail to and making the author one whose works I want to read more.
 I imagine several readers may say they’d prefer to know the characters a little more, which occurred to me on some level, but in a horror story it’s not always necessary to know these men are little more than regular guys doing their best to get by in their average lives and who don’t deserve the situation thrust upon them.
 A wonderfully atmospheric lost in the woods horror story.

-The film has sequences not present in the book and though well worked in confused me initially.
+The film has sequences not present in the book and, though well worked in, confused me initially.
 Likewise, as is often the case with a novel to film adaptations, the ending is not quite the same.
 All the story is present on the screen and the film has a good cast, yet none of the actors presented, for me, the characters as I perceived them, although a good point of the film is that they come across as average people leaving viewers with the sense anyone could fall into the same predicament.
 The film lacks the creepiness of the novel and feels rushed.

-In both cases I read the books before watching the films so wondered if my reaction was biased.
+In both cases, I read the books before watching the films, so wondered if my reaction was biased.
 My husband read The Ritual before seeing the film, but read the book of The Silence after watching the adaptation.
 In both cases he felt the same as I. The film of The Ritual would have enticed me to check out the book but the film of The Silence would not and so damages the book.
 Whilst both films lack the depth of the books, the Ritual does a better job of presenting the story.